doctorfree/jekyll-theme-chirpy/_posts/2019-08-11-customize-the-favicon.md

 ---
 title: Customize the Favicon
-author: cotes
+author: doctorfree
 date: 2019-08-11 00:34:00 +0800
 categories: [Blogging, Tutorial]
 tags: [favicon]
 ---

-The [favicons](https://www.favicon-generator.org/about/) of [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/) are placed in the directory `assets/img/favicons/`{: .filepath}.
+The [favicons](https://www.favicon-generator.org/about/) of [**Custom**](https://github.com/doctorfree/jekyll-theme-custom/) are placed in the directory `assets/img/favicons/`{: .filepath}.
 You may want to replace them with your own.
 The following sections will guide you to create and replace the default favicons.

 ## Generate the favicon